Pramod Sawant: Chief Minister of Goa

 After the death of Manohar Parrikar, the seat of the Chief Minister of Goa fell vacant.
 Sawant was elected by the Legislative Assembly and later he was sworn in as the 13th Chief Minister of Goa on 19 March 2019.

 Personal life

 Sawant is a Maratha by caste.
-On 28 May 2005, he married Sulakshana, a teacher of chemistry at the Shri Shantadurga Higher Secondary School in Bicholim.
+On 28 May 2005, he married Reshma Santosh Sawant Maratha by caste, after marriage renamed as Sulakshana Sawant, a teacher of chemistry at the Shri Shantadurga Higher Secondary School in Bicholim.
 She is also a leader of the Bharatiya Janata Party and currently the President of the Goa unit of the BJP Mahila Morcha.
 The couple has a daughter, Parthivi, born in 2006.
+Sawant has been associated with the Rashtriya Swayamsevak Sangh (RSS) since his youth.